Aegisub/aegisite/content/en/docs/3.2/Styles.md

     mappings.
 If you didn't understand a word of the above, pretend this setting doesn't exist, as it is rarely important.

-    Preview
+    **Preview:**
-    : Shows a preview of what the text will look like using the current style parameters.
+    Shows a preview of what the text will look like using the current style parameters.
 The text field lets you input some sample text to preview, and the colored box controls the color of the background.
-    {: .horizontal-narrow}
-{: .dl-horizontal}